JakeSteam/blog-programming/_posts/2018-12-03-scheduling-a-repeating-background-task-on-android-with-power-internet-requirements.md

 implementation 'com.firebase:firebase-jobdispatcher:0.8.5'
 ```

 Next, add a service for the JobScheduler to your `AndroidManifest.xml`.
-The `.JobScheduler` doesn’t exist yet, but you’ll be making it in the next step!
+The `.JobScheduler` doesn't exist yet, but you'll be making it in the next step!

 ```xml
 <service